Gravitational wave propagation in bigravity in the late universe: Introduction

 The paper is organized as follows.
 In Section~\ref{Sec:Framework} we briefly review the bigravity framework and the dynamics of cosmological tensor modes in this theory.
 In Section~\ref{Sec:TensorModes_dS}, we study the dynamics of tensor modes in a de Sitter background.
 We obtain exact solutions for the mode functions of the mass eigenstates, for which we derive uniformly valid analytical approximations in terms of elementary functions.
 In Section~\ref{Sec:limits} we identify different regimes of physical interest based on the propagation dynamics of the massive graviton.
 In each regime, we compute the mode functions in terms of redshift, the gravitational-wave luminosity distance, and study the propagation of wave packets.
 The coherence properties of gravitational radiation in the presence of a noisy environment, represented by classical incoherent matter sources, are studied in Section~\ref{Sec:Coherence}.
 We conclude in Section~\ref{Sec:Discussion} by reviewing our results and discussing directions for future theoretical developments and possible applications of our results to tests of bimetric gravity using gravitational wave observations.
 The paper also includes two technical appendices: in Appendix~\ref{App:bessel} we detail the derivation of the asymptotic solution for the massive graviton mode, while in Appendix~\ref{App:integrals} we include details of the calculation of the correlation functions of the mass eigenstates presented in Section~\ref{Sec:Coherence}.
+We work with units such that the speed of light and the reduced Planck constant are both equal to one.